AdobeDocs/pass.en/help/authentication/sso-support.md

 ## Overview {#overview-sso-support}

-This document describes the types of Single Sign On supported and powered by Adobe Primetime authentication on different platforms.
+This document describes the types of Single Sign On supported and powered by Adobe Pass authentication on different platforms.
 The scope of this document is to shed light into what's supported and what's not, what is the MVPD coverage for each SSO method and what is required from the Programmers to be able to benefit from SSO on each platform.

-After a user logs in with their MVPD credentials, Adobe Primetime authentication generates a secure token that represents the MVPD's Authentication session, and binds that token to the user's device using a Device ID.
-Adobe Primetime authentication stores the token / Device ID either on a server or on the device.
+After a user logs in with their MVPD credentials, Adobe Pass authentication generates a secure token that represents the MVPD's Authentication session, and binds that token to the user's device using a Device ID.
+Adobe Pass authentication stores the token / Device ID either on a server or on the device.
 This allows users to enter their credentials less frequently while keeping transactions secure.

 >[!NOTE]
 >
 >SSO workflows are part of the Premium Workflow package.
-Please contact your Primetime sales rep if interested in using this functionality.
+Please contact your Adobe Pass sales rep if interested in using this functionality.

 ## Current status for SSO on various platforms {#current-sso-status-platforms}